moinwiki/moin/docs/admin/configure.rst

 Custom Themes
 -------------
-In case you want to do major changes to how MoinMoin looks like (so just changing snippets or CSS is not enough), you could also write your own theme.
+In case you want to do major changes to how MoinMoin looks (so just changing snippets or CSS is not enough), you could also write your own theme.

 Be warned: doing this is a long-term thing, you don't just have to write it,